BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/quickstart/quick-start/index.md

 2. Select the **In Project** category on the left side.
 Select the **Geometry Sequence Player package** and open the **Sample foldout**.
 Then click on **Import**.
 The samples are now being imported into your projects asset folder.

   > ⭐ For the Unity Asset Store version, two versions of the Geometry Sequence Player package will appear in the list.
-One under "Packages - Asset Store and one under "Packages - BuildingVolumes".
+One under "Packages - Asset Store" and one under "Packages - BuildingVolumes".
 You need to select the **Building Volumes** version.

 3. In your assets folder, go to `Samples -> Geometry Sequence Player -> 1.X.X -> Streaming Samples`  and open the Sample scene **01_Basic_Example**

-3. Click on the **"Play"-Button** in Unity.
+4. Click on the **"Play"-Button** in Unity.
 You should now see an animated blob.

 ![Blob](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExYmVvbXVpazdyanR0dmxyNDhjazNkM3owcnV3NHlwMWFseDRpemoyeiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/XuN1lmgwobrU8eWgsb/giphy.gif)